-Until last spring, when I was diagnosed with ADHD at age 35, I kinda just thought I was a walking set of character flaws.
+Until I was diagnosed with ADHD at age 35, I kinda just thought I was a walking set of character flaws.
 I felt completely inept at the things other adults seem to do with ease, including but not limited to: organization, paperwork, or having a “real job,” as well as getting anything in the mail, dinner on the table, or myself out of the house on time.

 In hindsight, my ADHD was so obvious all along.
 But even though I didn’t know what to call it, my brain was all I knew, so I learned to lean on an elaborate set of systems to help me function as a seemingly normal person who doesn’t lose her keys 13 times a day (now it only happens, like, three times a day).
 Most people use tools to stay on track, but I use a lot of them, and still manage to mess up pretty often.
 There are the standard hacks: a key rack by the door, bills on autopay so the utilities don’t get shut off, email and pop-up reminders for everything on my calendar… and then more more extreme ones, like setting a timer for myself when I do the dishes so it doesn’t spiral into me hanging a new kitchen shelf or deep cleaning the stove for three hours.

 For most of my life, I attributed these quirks to being “a creative.”
 After all, there were some fun aspects, too.
 I said yes to every exciting project (even though I rarely had time to do my work-work and took six years to finish college), lived in 10 different apartments in my twenties, and would often change my hair color based on my mood.
 It wasn’t all bad (depending who you asked).